Download PDF

 Subsequent events after the balance sheet date

-Events after the balance sheet date that provide additional information on the situation of the company at the balance sheet date (reportable events) are recognized in the financial statements.
-Events after the balance sheet date that do not require recognition are disclosed in the notes to the financial statements if they are material.
+Events after the balance sheet date that provide additional information on the company's position as at the balance sheet date (events requiring recognition) are recognized in the financial statements.
+Events after the balance sheet date that are not required to be recognized are disclosed in the notes if they are material.